-When a home is inspected for any safety issues, so that the potential home buyer will know of any issues that need attention before they buy the home.
+When a home is inspected for any safety issues, so that the potential home buyer will know of any problems that need attention before they buy the home.

 Coverage for items in a home against unforeseen repairs which are not already protected by homeowner's insurance.
 May include items such as fixtures and appliances.

-Coverage for a home in the even of damage to the structure and certain items inside the home.
+Coverage for a home in the event of damage to the structure and certain items inside the home.
 Will also protect the insured against claims of negligence that happened on property.

 Housing Counseling Agency